-Applicants with a Master's degree in a nursing specialty who have a current APRN license are eligible to apply to the 5-semester MSN-DNP option.
+Applicants with a Master's degree in nursing who have a current RN license are eligible to apply to the 5-semester Population Health Leadership MSN-DNP concentration.

 Nurse practitioners (with a Master's or doctoral degree) who wish to take the certification exam in a different specialty area are eligible for the year-long Post Graduate APRN certificate program, which is offered for the FNP and PMHNP specialties.
 In some cases, these students elect to complete the MSN-DNP option and the certificate program concurrently.